garritfra/ditto-blockchain/README.md

 | GET    | /           | Get full blockchain                        |
 | POST   | /           | Add pending transaction                    |
 | GET    | /mine_block | Mine a block with all pending transactions |

+Refer to the [wiki](https://github.com/garritfra/blockchain-project/wiki) to get more information about the REST API